 HBR states that a pay equity audit “involves comparing the pay of employees doing ‘like for like’ work in an organization (accounting for reasonable differentials, such as work experience, credentials, and job performance), and investigating the causes of any pay differences that cannot be justified.”

-What’s required for an effective pay equity audit
+What’s included in an effective pay equity audit?

-Ultimately, a pay equity audit expert should support authentic change, improving the quality of an employer’s workplace, as well as protecting (and even boosting) the employer’s bottom line.
+Ultimately, a pay equity audit should create real change within your organization.
+The goal is to improve the quality of the workplace, as well as protect, and boost, an organization’s bottom line.